Savory Onion Chicken

 - 1 bottle (12 ounces) beer or nonalcoholic beer

-- Place 2 tablespoons flour in a large resealable plastic bag.
-Add chicken, a few pieces at a time, and shake to coat.
-In a large skillet, brown chicken in oil on all sides.
-Remove and keep warm.
+- Place 2 tablespoons flour in a shallow bowl.
+Add chicken, a few pieces at a time, and turn to coat.
+In a large skillet, heat oil over medium heat.
+Brown chicken on all sides; remove and keep warm.

 - Add soup mix and remaining flour, stirring to loosen browned bits from pan.
 Gradually whisk in beer.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Return chicken to the pan.
 Bring to a boil.
 Reduce heat; cover and simmer until chicken juices run clear, 12-15 minutes.

 Nutrition Facts1 serving: 231 calories, 11g fat (2g saturated fat), 73mg cholesterol, 469mg sodium, 7g carbohydrate (1g sugars, 0 fiber), 25g protein.